- Property/Estate management

 Applications are welcome from people of all faiths or none; the trust welcomes diversity.
 However, all trustees would be expected to support the trust’s ethos and values.

 The board meets four times per year (approximately two hours per meeting).
 There is expected to be a slight increase in this time commitment going forward as the trust develops and an expectation that applicants would support a sub-committee.
-The Chair role necessarily attracts an additional level of commitment, approximately 8-10 hours per month in total.

 Location of board meetings and trust website